-The Women’s Health Protection Act (WHPA) is a federal bill that would prohibit states from imposing restrictions on abortion that apply to no similar medical care.
-These laws are meant to interfere with patients’ personal decision-making and block access to safe, legal abortion care.
+(WHPA) is a federal bill that would protect the right to abortion by creating a safeguard against restrictions on abortion that apply to no similar medical care.
+These restrictions interfere with patients’ personal decision-making and block access to safe, legal abortion care.